 So without further ado, let me introduce early retirement and financial independence!

-Contrary to popular belief early retirement and financial independence isn’t necessarily about quitting work.
-Confused?
-Don’t worry I was too at first.
+Contrary to popular belief early retirement and financial independence aren’t necessarily about quitting work.

 FIRE is actually about having enough money saved up that work is no longer a mandatory obligation for you to live your life.

 So, in a nutshell, it would be someone having enough money saved and invested wisely that the income they received from that saved money more than covers their outgoings.
-Therefore they are no longer reliant on a paycheck.
-They may still choose to work in paid employment, they may volunteer or they may just chill.
-The point is their income is coming from whatever day to day activity they take part in.
-(Assuming their annual spending doesn’t increase).

-Well no actually.
-You probably need far less money than you think and if you carry on reading I will show you how to work out exactly how much money you need to retire early!
-Plus, it’s really easy to calculate, win!
+And if you carry on reading I will show you how to work out exactly how much money you need to retire early!

 Now this question here, this is the most important question to ask.

-How about never having to worry about money again?
-You know your bills will be paid, you know you can afford that holiday.
 There will always be food on the table and a roof over your head.
 Plus if you lost your job or had to leave for some reason, no worries at all!

 All that freedom and all that security.
 Don’t wait until you’re 65 to be financially secure.
 Surely do it now and then you have the best years of your life to enjoy that security and freedom.

 That’s right.
-As I mentioned earlier FIRE stands for Financially Independence Retire Early and this is the main nickname for the movement.
-It’s also called financial freedom, financially secure and many other variations on the theme.
+As I mentioned earlier FIRE stands for ‘Financial Independence Retire Early’ and this is the main nickname for the movement.

-Now is the time to get onboard with FIRE because it can only change your life for the better.
+Now is the time to get on board with FIRE because it can only change your life for the better.

 So let’s get FIRE’ed up!!!

-So next time you read some financial advisor touting random numbers.
 Oh, people in their twenties will need at least 60 million saved otherwise they will have to work until they are 105.
-Well, it’s just wrong.
-Each person, or household (however you most prefer to work it out) will have a different number.

 To work out what your magic early retirement number is we’re going to use some info from the Trinity Study.
 This paper is now widely used in the investing and retirement industry.

-It basically says that with a retirement portfolio, so money saved up is invested properly in stocks, you can afford to withdraw 3% to 4% of the total amount each year without the portfolio ever running out.
+In summary, it says that with a retirement portfolio, so money saved up is invested properly in stocks, you can afford to withdraw 3% to 4% of the total amount each year without the portfolio ever running out.

 This is because, historically, investing in the stock market has produced average annual returns of around 7% to 9%.